shrinkkk/Intel360_synaptix25/README.md

 # Intel360_synaptix25
-Problem Statement: Develop a platform that can parse, summarize, extract key insights and identify trends from competitor related documents.
+Problem Statement:
+Intel360 – AI-Driven Competitor Analysis: Develop a platform that processes and analyzes competitor-related documents such as financial reports, market research papers, and business strategy documents in PDF format.
+The system must leverage Generative AI to extract key insights, summarize findings, and identify emerging trends in competitor strategies.
+Key functionalities should include document parsing, AI-driven summarization, and entity recognition to highlight crucial aspects such as market positioning, strengths, weaknesses, and business opportunities.